Bank of knowledge

-The services provided by Posifon are made possible by the use of two different technical systems, GPS and GSM/3g mobile network.
-Thanks to the use of GPS, it is possible to get very exact locations outdoors anywhere in the world, and by using the mobile phone network, communication can take place wirelessly at most places in Sweden, and abroad if necessary.
-Posifon’s unit also have the option of using the mobile phone network to provide a faster establishing of location in case of thunder or cloudy weather or when the user is indoors.
-The positioning will not be as exact as when using GPS but it is an excellent complement.
+The services provided by Posifon are made possible by the use of two different technical systems, GPS, GLONASS and GSM/3G/4G mobile network.
+Thanks to the use of GPS and GLONASS, it is possible to get very exact locations outdoors anywhere in the world, and by using the mobile phone network, communication can take place wirelessly at most places in Sweden, and abroad if necessary.
+Some of our unit also have the option of using the mobile phone network, Bluetooth or WiFi techology to provide a faster establishing of location in case of thunder or cloudy weather or when the user is indoors.
+The positioning will not be as exact as when using GPS or GLONASS but it is an excellent complement.

 Why do I need a subscription?